rust-lang/rfcs/text/0000-proc-macro-include.md

 None of these three APIs should ever cause compilation to fail.
 It is the responsibility of the proc macro to fail compilation if a failed file read is fatal.

-The author is unsure of the technical details required to implement this in the compiler.

 # Drawbacks
 [drawbacks]: #drawbacks

 This is more API surface for the `proc_macro` crate, and the `proc_macro` bridge is already complicated.
 Additionally, this is likely to lead to more proc macros which read external files.
-Moving the handling of `include!`-like macros later in the compiler pipeline (read: dependent on name resolution) likely is also significantly more complicated than the current `include!` implementation.
+Moving the handling of `include!`-like macros later in the compiler pipeline likely is also significantly more complicated than the current `include!` implementation.

 # Alternatives